Skip Navigation LinksASPHonorRoll_CommunityEngagement

 Examples of Community Engagement

-Reason: One time assistance/education is not what we are looking for in community engagement partnerships.
+Reason: We are looking for a sustained involvement in community engagement partnerships.

 Reason: Transition of care communication should be standard.